hta218/shopify-koajs-react-boilerplate/README.md

 	# or yarn set-up
 	```

-- Inside `/server` directory, create `.env` with all credentials from your private app that you have created in the above step (Take a look at `.env.example` for the template)
+- Inside `/server` directory, create `.env` file with all credentials from your private app that you have created in the above step (Take a look at `.env.example` for the template)

-- Start project
+- Start app
 	```bash
 	npm start
 	```